nebulaeonline/microauthd/README.md

 microauthd hopes to get to an alpha-level release in the next few months as a small, secure, and deterministic identity service ideal for embedded control planes, internal APIs, or constrained deployments where full platforms are overkill.

-It's not ready for general use today, but we're \~4 weeks from a stable v1 release.
-The CLI is already usable for local testing and automation, and the API surface is stable and predictable.
+It's not ready for general use today, but we're working diligently to get to an alpha release.
+The CLI is already (mostly) usable for local testing and automation, and the API surface is stable and predictable.

 If you're building a system that needs to embed authentication but doesn't want the overhead or complexity of a Keycloak or Auth0, microauthd may be exactly what you're looking for and it's only getting better from here.